Too many brands are swimming in the sea of emotional sameness.

 Ideally, we want to stimulate positive emotions, but offering solutions to avoid negative emotions can be effective too.
 An herbicide brand and a farmer can bond over their mutual contempt for weeds.
 Any brand in the business of genetics – whether crop or livestock – may gain a huge competitive advantage by tapping into anticipation or optimism rather than merely presenting productivity and profit data.
 Choosing a particular crop insurance may help a farmer avoid the disapproval of his or her ag lender.

 Ag marketers can tap into 30 or 40 emotions depending upon your preferred theory – or even hundreds if you ascribe credibility to emojis.
-Look to psychologist Robert Plutchik and his wheel of emotions that identifies eight basic emotions – joy, sadness, trust, disgust, fear, anger, surprise, and anticipation – and 24 sub-emotions.
+Look to psychologist Robert Plutchik and his wheel of emotions, which identifies eight basic emotions – joy, sadness, trust, disgust, fear, anger, surprise, and anticipation – and 24 sub-emotions.
 Using this, marketers can learn how to connect beyond thought and ideology and drive consideration, purchase, loyalty and perhaps even advocacy by targeting what farmers are feeling as a result of their needs and experiences.
 We tend to approach business intellectually, but at their core, purchasing decisions are made from an inherently sentimental corner of the persona.

 The value of emotion in marketing to farmers is irrefutable.
 Ag brands have the opportunity to find their unique, emotional white space.
 And then they can decide if they want to be in the sea of sameness of pride, confidence or peace of mind, or if they are brave enough to find their own white space.